unfoldadmin/django-unfold/README.md

 `FieldTextFilter` requires just a model field name and the filter will make `__icontains` search on this field.
 There are no other things to configure so the integration in `list_filter` will be just one new row looking like `("model_field_name", FieldTextFilter)`.

-In the case of the `TextFilter`, it is needed the write a whole new class inheriting from `TextFilter` with a custom implementation of the `queryset` method and the `parameter_name` attribute.
+In the case of the `TextFilter`, it is needed to write a whole new class inheriting from `TextFilter` with a custom implementation of the `queryset` method and the `parameter_name` attribute.
 This attribute will be a representation of the search query parameter name in URI.
 The benefit of the `TextFilter` is the possibility of writing complex queries.

 ```python
 from django.contrib import admin